D4rK7355608/com.d4rk.qrcodescanner.plus/README.md

 </details>

-## 💿 Features!
+## 🛠️ Features!
+- ⭐️ Fast scanning.
+- ⭐️ Build in QR/Bar code generator.
+- ⭐️ Save codes in history.
-- ⭐️ Material-You.
+- ⭐️ Adaptive themes + Material-You.
+- ⭐️ Simple and easy to use.
 - ⭐️ Fast and lightweight.
-- ⭐️ Fast scanning.
-- ⭐️ Generate codes.
 - ⭐️ Free Open source & secure.

 __❗️Note❗️__ Some features are still in progress or needs more improvements and investigations.